psfoley/openfl/docs/running_the_federation.certificates.rst

   $ fx workspace certify

-3. Run the aggregator certify command, replacing AGGREGATOR.FULLY.QUALIFIED.DOMAIN.NAME with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator machine.
-You may optionally include the IP address for the aggregator, replacing [IP_ADDRESS].
+3. Run the aggregator certify command, replacing **AGGREGATOR.FULLY.QUALIFIED.DOMAIN.NAME** with the actual `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for the aggregator machine.
 If you do not specify the IP address for the aggregator, then the current machine will be assumed to be the aggregator.